 Progesterone is known as the “pregnancy hormone.”
 Without enough progesterone, a woman’s body can’t continue to grow a fertilized egg.

 If you’re attempting to become pregnant, your doctor may recommend progesterone treatments.
 They can help support your pregnancy.
-They may also recommend them if you’ve miscarried in the past, or for hormonal support during in vitro fertilization (IVF) and other fertility treatments.
+They may also recommend them if you’ve miscarried in the past or need hormonal support during in vitro fertilization (IVF) and other fertility treatments.

 One option is Prometrium.
-This medicine is a form of progesterone.
-The medication is FDA-approved in pill form, but some doctors will recommend that a woman use it vaginally.
+This medication is a form of progesterone.
+It’s FDA-approved in pill form, but some doctors will recommend that a woman use it vaginally.

 Progesterone helps you achieve and maintain pregnancy.
-During the second half of a woman’s menstrual cycle, a woman’s progesterone levels go up.
+During the second half of your menstrual cycle, your progesterone levels go up.

-The hormone helps thicken the lining of a woman’s uterus.
+The hormone helps thicken the lining of your uterus.
 As a result, the lining is better able to support the implantation of a fertilized egg.
 If the lining is too thin, implantation can’t occur.

 When a woman becomes pregnant, her corpus luteum (empty egg follicle) makes progesterone during early pregnancy.
 This continues until the placenta takes over.
 High levels of progesterone help to keep ovulation from occurring.
-They also grow milk-producing glands.
+It also helps grow milk-producing glands.

 After weeks 8 to 10 of pregnancy, a woman’s placenta starts to produce progesterone.
 This means progesterone therapy is often a short-term option for reducing her miscarriage risk.